kartikbadesara/Macroeconomic-Forecasting-with-Classical-Time-Series-Models/README.md

 # Macro Forecasting Research

-A Python-based macroeconomic forecasting project that builds, validates, and compares models for forecasting key US macro variables: GDP growth, inflation, unemployment, and the federal funds rate.
+This is a Python-based macroeconomic forecasting project that builds, validates, and compares models for forecasting key US macro variables: GDP growth, inflation, unemployment, and the federal funds rate.
 Includes train-test backtesting, scenario analysis with fan charts, and a Diebold-Mariano test for statistical significance.

 ---